tpareli/mpv-stereo-downmix/README.md

 ```
 0.707*FC -> 0.9*FC
 ```
-increases the amount of Front Center in your stereo mix.
+increases the amount of Front Center in your stereo mix, thus increasing dialogue audio levels.

 NB: There is no normalisation of audio after these effects are applied (yet).
 If you expereience clipping or distortion (have not experienced it yet) try enabling audio-normalize-downmix=yes in your mpv.conf file (no guarantee it will work, as downmixing happens outside of the mpv.conf file)